fisamodo/Marina-manager-backend/README.md

 Repository pattern - Used to handle abstraction over data storage, check files that end in "...-repository.ts".
 It's used to keep the code structured and separate the data access logic from my app logic.

 Dependency injection - Files which end in "...service.ts" are essentialy class based services.
 We created an instance of the class and exported it as such.
 NOT as a class, but as it's instance.
-Then we can export that instance to our code.
 Example "marina-service.ts" is a class which has functions that calculate marina capacity and keep us from hitting the limit in our marina.
 That code is chunky and too large to fit into "marina-controller.ts".
-This way we write the code as a part of the function inside a class "MarinaService" and then access it via exported class instance (Dependency injection)
+This way we write the code as a part of the function inside a class "MarinaService" and then access it by importing a class instance (Dependency injection)

 All files that end with "...-model.ts" are model definitions which use mongoose schema based approach.